 Which is kind of ironic, considering the movies themselves allege almost everything that ever happened is part of an evil conspiracy.

 Even though it's not apparent in the first film, the combined message of movies is that conspiracies like those mentioned in the first film are naturally occurring in the world, due to the system based on people and groups fighting each other for every and any advantage they can get.
 And honestly, that view is actually quite logical.
-While it is insane to believe in every conspiracy out there, we should understand that secrecy, subversion, and sabotage are a big part of the world, and they pretty much always have been.
+While it is insane to believe in every conspiracy out there, we should understand that secrecy, subversion, and sabotage are a big part of the world, and they always have been.

 Spencer Tracy as Father Flanagan in Boys Town: "There is no such thing as a bad boy."